Monon Corridor

-The West Lake Corridor project (to be called the Monon Corridor upon opening) is an under-construction commuter rail line in Lake County, Indiana.
-New South Shore Line services are planned to connect the towns of Munster and Dyer in Indiana with Hammond, Indiana, and Chicago in Illinois.
-The branch will leave the South Shore Line's main line at Hammond Gateway station, proceeding as a single-track route to Dyer.
-Trains will run directly to Chicago during peak hours, and shuttle trains between Hammond and Dyer will run during off-peak hours.
+The Monon Corridor, also called the West Lake Corridor during project planning and construction, is a commuter rail line in Lake County, Indiana, that is part of the South Shore Line system.
+The line, which branches south from the main line at Hammond Gateway station along a single-track line, serves the municipalities of Hammond, Munster and Dyer.
+Trains run directly to Chicago during peak hours, while shuttle trains run between Hammond and Dyer during off-peak hours.

-The Northern Indiana Commuter Transportation District (NICTD) began planning an extension of the South Shore Line to Valparaiso, Indiana, in 2006 due to population growth in Northwest Indiana.
+The Northern Indiana Commuter Transportation District (NICTD) began planning an extension of the South Shore Line to Valparaiso in 2006 due to population growth in Northwest Indiana.
 Plans were canceled in 2008 due to lower-than-expected ridership projections.
 The Indiana General Assembly approved funding for the branch in 2015, and the Federal Transit Administration awarded a grant to the line in 2019.
-Work started in October 2020, and the branch is expected to open in 2025.
+Work started in October 2020, and the branch had its opening announced in the farewell letter from the retiring NICTD President for March 31, 2026.

 History

 New Start Studies

 In the mid-2000s, the population and commercial growth in Lake and Porter counties in Northwest Indiana was outstripping projections.
 The Northern Indiana Commuter Transportation District determined that if the growth continued, it would be necessary to add another branch to the South Shore Line commuter rail.
-In 2006, planning proceeded for an extension to Valparaiso, Indiana, but the NICTD was unable to confidently attain trackage rights on the Canadian National Railway line to Valparaiso.
+In 2006, planning proceeded for an extension to Valparaiso, but the NICTD was unable to confidently attain trackage rights on the Canadian National Railway line to Valparaiso.
 By 2008 a new study indicated that the Valparaiso to Munster branch would not generate sufficient ridership and was dropped from the plan.

 The Indiana General Assembly approved funding in 2015 for the construction of a South Shore Line branch to Dyer.
 The Lake County government and 15 of the county's towns agreed to provide funding for the branch.
-In 2017, the NICTD began demolition of houses between Hanover and Brunswick streets to begin building a new station, where trains would interchange with the main line.
-The same year, the NICTD modified its plans for the West Lake Corridor, adding a maintenance barn to the proposed Hammond Gateway station and relocating the proposed Munster Ridge Road station.
+In 2017, the NICTD began demolition of houses between Hanover and Brunswick streets to begin building the new Hammond Gateway station, where trains would interchange with the main line.
+The same year, the NICTD modified its plans for the West Lake Corridor, adding a maintenance barn to the proposed Hammond Gateway station and relocating the proposed Munster Ridge station.